 Contributions to the Daura Gallery

-Should you wish to make a gift of funds or works of art to the Lynchburg College collection, please contact the director, Barbara Rothermel, or Gene Frantz, vice president for planned giving.
+Should you wish to make a gift of funds or works of art to the University of Lynchburg collection, please contact the director, Barbara Rothermel, or Gene Frantz, vice president for planned giving.
 Gifts or bequests to the Gallery, whether works of art or money, are essential to the development of programs and collections.
 Contributions are tax deductible within IRS guidelines.

 Please keep in mind that any acquisitions to the collection will be in accordance with the Collections Policy and shall be weighed primarily in terms of their artistic merit.
 An acquisitions utility for teaching shall also be considered.
 The Daura Gallery reserves the right to the final decision regarding acquisitions.